sridipa/tei-voltaire/README.md

-# TEI Voltaire — Candide Encoding Project
+# TEI Voltaire: Candide Encoding Project

 A digital scholarly edition of selections from Voltaire's *Candide* (1759), built as a practice project in TEI P5 encoding, XSLT transformation, and